SwpnilPndey/Web-development-tutorial/15) DeFi and tokens-theory.md

 - User can create a LP (add two tokens in a ratio he wants and this ratio doesnot change)

-- User can add liquidity to the LP (by adding the two tokens in the same ratio as the initial ratio of tokens)
+- User can add liquidity to the LP (by adding the two tokens in the same ratio as the current ratio of tokens)

 - Users can swap their tokens based on the AMM rates

 **Arbitrageurs can make use of lower prices on DEXes and sell them on CEXes, hence maintaining the overall market price.**

+Now, how do we get tokens on a DEX, lets understand :

+- First goto a CEX and buy 100 DAI tokens for 50 USD (fiat)

+- Then based on the token I want, lets say I want DOGECOIN, so, I will check for the DEX which has the the pair of DAO and DOGECOIN.

+- Then I will swap my DAO tokens with the DOGECOIN tokens

+### Then questions comes, what are the benefits to become a liquidity provider?

+Well based on the % of liquidity pool that I have created, who so ever uses my pool to swap their tokens, uniswap will pay some transaction fees to me.

+### What is Yield farming and how is it different from staking ?

+Yield farming refers to the practice of earning additional crypto rewards by providing liquidity to decentralized exchanges or lending platforms.

+Staking typically involves supporting a blockchain network, whereas yield farming involves providing liquidity to DeFi platforms.

+Intention behind both is same : lock crypto and earn interests but the underlying mechanism is different.